-Section 8.4 What if you miss the deadline for making your Level 1 appeal?
+Section 8.4 What if you miss the deadline for making your Level 1 appeal to change your hospital discharge date?

 Legal Term A "fast review" (or "fast appeal") is also called an "expedited appeal."

 You can appeal to us instead